sammypanda/Conset/README.md

 # Conset
-Conset provides a controller, touch and user friendly interface for media.
+Conset provides a controller, touch and user friendly interface for media; A modern home TMS/LMS;

 ## Vision/Goal in Practice
 Context: